About our Programs

 Ecology and evolutionary biology is the study of the patterns and processes that structure ecological systems and drive evolutionary change.
 Understanding the interactions between organisms and their environments is both fascinating and critical for solving environmental problems.

-Our undergraduate curriculum is a rich array of innovative lecture, laboratory and field courses that allows students to try out and prepare for diverse career paths in environmental biology, evolutionary biology, or particular kinds of organisms.
-We invite you to explore the topics listed on our Undergraduate Program page and encourage you to contact us if you have further questions about our program, courses, field experiences and research opportunities.
+Our undergraduate curriculum is a rich array of innovative lecture, laboratory and field courses that allows students to try out and prepare for diverse career paths in environmental biology, evolutionary biology, or particular kinds of organisms; we invite you to explore our Undergraduate Program page to learn more.
+Please feel free to also contact our Director of Undergraduate Studies, André Kessler (email@example.com) if you have further questions about our program, courses, field experiences and research opportunities.